ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge2.md

 ### Deploying the DC-vEdge2 VM on vCenter
 <br>

-1. Click on the bookmark for vCenter or navigate to the following URL: https://10.2.1.50/ui.
+1. Click on the bookmark for vCenter or navigate to the following URL: https://10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC.
 Log in with the credentials provided for your POD.

 2. Right click on the host and choose to **Deploy OVF Template**